-Jenna is a postdoctoral fellow with the Woods Institute for the Environment.
+Jenna is a research scientist with the School of Medicine and affiliated with the King Center for Global Development, the Woods Institute for the Environment and the Doerr School of Sustainability.
 She completed her PhD with the Emmett Interdisciplinary Program in Environment and Resources and obtained her Master's in Civil and Environmental Engineering from the University of Washington.
 Her research brings together principles of environmental science, epidemiology, and behavior change.
-She hopes to develop and evaluate interventions to minimize exposures to contaminants and disease vectors in low-income countries.
-Her most recent research on lead contamination in food has brought her to Bangladesh.
+She develops and evaluates interventions to minimize exposures to contaminants and disease vectors in low-income countries.
+Her most recent research has focused on lead exposure in South Asia.

 Turmeric means "yellow" in Bengali: Lead chromate pigments added to turmeric threaten public health across Bangladesh.